Cyklokapron 500 mg Film-coated Tablets

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard.

-Symptoms may be nausea, vomiting, orthostatic symptoms and/or hypotension.
+Signs and symptoms may include nausea, vomiting, orthostatic symptoms and/or hypotension, dizziness, headache and convulsions.
 Initiate vomiting, then stomach lavage, and charcoal therapy.
 Maintain a high fluid intake to promote renal excretion.
 There is a risk of thrombosis in predisposed individuals.
 Anticoagulant treatment should be considered.

 Tranexamic acid is an antifibrinolytic compound which is a potent competitive inhibitor of the activation of plasminogen to plasmin.
 At much higher concentrations it is a non-competitive inhibitor of plasmin.
 The inhibitory effect of tranexamic acid in plasminogen activation by urokinase has been reported to be 6-100 times and by streptokinase 6-40 times greater than that of aminocaproic acid.
 The antifibrinolytic activity of tranexamic acid is approximately ten times greater than that of aminocaproic acid.